 Act 3 Climax in Joker

-In Juno, the act climax takes place at an abortion clinic, when Juno decides that she can’t actually go through with the procedure.
-The scene works as the break into the second act of the film.
+In Juno, the act climax takes place at an abortion clinic, when Juno decides that she can’t go through with the procedure.
+The scene works as a break into the second act of the film.

 Before Juno enters the clinic, she’s told by an anti-abortion protester that fetuses have fingernails.
 At first, it seems like a small detail, but take a look at the end of the scene on the page: